 At Shadow, we get asked a lot of questions about latency.
 Do our subscribers experience it?
 Does running your games through a cloud computer make it more difficult to avoid?
 And - importantly - how do we go about fixing it?

-We understand why this is such a big concern for our community.
-There’s nothing more frustrating than being behind in a game - particularly when you’re playing online, where just a little bit of lag can determine whether you cinch that win or suffer a loss.
+Of course, we understand why this is such a big concern for our community.
+There’s nothing more frustrating than being behind in a game - particularly when you’re playing online, where just a little bit of lag can determine whether you cinch that win or suffer a devastating loss.

 It’s a big deal, then, and you can be sure that we’re treating it like one, too.
 Read on to discover where this issue comes from, the small steps you can take now to reduce it and what we’re doing to make lag a thing of the past... forever.